CuvtPi1L/Simple_Random_Password_Generator/README.md

-# Simple password Generator!
+# password Generator!

-## Homework requires a harder one
-so I'm just thinking doing something that are easier first
+here you go, it's a readme file
+I don't really want to make one you can take my point

+here is a joke tho:
+[“hip”,”hip”]
+hip hip array!

+have a nice day!